-Reduce Potential for Volunteer Corn in 2021 with Tillage this Fall
+Reduce Potential for Volunteer Corn with Tillage this Fall

 Volunteer corn in soybean field

-2020 has seen some significant weather challenges in certain parts of the country.
-High winds sweeping across parts of the Midwest led to increased incidence of downed corn.
-This is likely to have a substantial impact on the amount of volunteer corn in next year’s crops.
+Recent years have seen some significant weather challenges in certain parts of the country.
+When high winds sweep across parts of the Midwest, this can lead to increased incidences of downed corn.
+This is likely to have a substantial impact on the amount of volunteer corn in the following season’s crops.
 University studies show that when left untreated, volunteer corn infestations can cause up to 40% yield reduction in soybeans.
-To ensure maximum yield potential in 2021, volunteer corn management will be essential.
+To ensure maximum yield potential in 2024, volunteer corn management will be essential.

 Controlling next year’s volunteer corn can begin with post-harvest management this fall.
 Fall tillage can help work up the soil, create better seed to soil contact and promote germination in the downed corn.
 This will expose the corn seedlings to winter temperatures, and the frost will eliminate a certain portion of the emerged plants helping to reduce the amount of volunteer corn likely to germinate next year and create challenges in soybean fields.